-The Code generally imposes a 3.8% Medicare contribution tax on the "net investment income" of certain individuals, trusts and estates to the extent their adjusted gross income exceeds certain threshold amounts.
-Net investment income generally includes for this purpose dividends paid by the Fund, including any capital gain dividends and any net capital gains recognized on the sale, redemption or exchange of shares of the Fund.
+Section 1411 of the Code generally imposes a 3.8% Medicare contribution tax on the "net investment income" of certain individuals, trusts and estates to the extent their modified adjusted gross income exceeds certain threshold amounts.
+Net investment income generally includes for this purpose dividends paid by the Fund, including any capital gain dividends and including any net capital gains recognized on the sale, redemption or exchange of shares of the Fund.
 Shareholders are advised to consult their tax advisors regarding the possible implications of this additional tax on their investment in the Fund.